One of the commonly used plants in the aquarium hobby is Ceratopteris thalictroides popularly known as Water Sprite.

 Note: The roots of Water Sprite will attach themselves to the decor as the roots will grow very long.
-If there is anything you don’t want it attached to keep this in mind when you place it in the tank.
+So, keep this in mind when you place it in the tank.

 Water Sprite and Propagation

-During this process, you have to remove some of the plantlets from the tank if they are excess in order to prevent the tank from getting overcrowded and discourage competition for resources.
+During this process, you have to remove some of the plantlets from the tank (if they are in excess) in order to prevent the tank from getting overcrowded and discourage competition for resources.